Tomáš Kyzlink

-Tomáš Kyzlink (born June 18, 1993) is a Czech basketball player for Limoges CSP of the LNB Pro A, and the Czech national team.
+Tomáš Kyzlink (born 18 June 1993) is a Czech basketball player for Jilin Northeast Tigers of the Chinese Basketball Association (CBA).

 Professional career

 He averaged 12.7 points per game during the 2019–20 season with Virtus Roma.

-Kyzlink signed a 1+1 contract with Pallacanestro Reggiana on June 27, 2020.
+Kyzlink signed a 1+1 contract with Pallacanestro Reggiana on 27 June 2020.
 He used the exit option, and therefore left the team, at the end of the season.

-On September 20, 2021, Kyzlink returned to Czech Republic signing wth USK Praha.
+On 20 September 2021, Kyzlink returned to Czech Republic signing with USK Praha.

-On January 3, 2023, he signed with Limoges CSP.
+On 3 January 2023, he signed with Limoges CSP.

+On 9 January 2024, he signed with Anwil Włocławek of the Polish Basketball League (PLK).

+In 2024, National Basketball League season, Kyzlink played 22 games for Jiangsu Yannan Suke, he won 3-point scoring leader by averaged 3.8 3-point per game.

+On 19 October 2024, Kyzlink signed with Jilin Northeast Tigers of the Chinese Basketball Association (CBA).

 National team career

 He participated at the EuroBasket 2017.